-On the contrary, SCM, specifically Intel® Optane™ is not available on every hardware platform, nor is it available on most cloud instance types.
+On the contrary, storage class memory, specifically Intel® Optane™ is not available on every hardware platform, nor is it available on most cloud instance types.
 And as you might suspect, platforms that do not use Intel processors are out of luck entirely.

 At Qumulo, we strive to let customers unleash the power of their file data.
 We don’t exist to lock them into a proprietary platform.
-Adding dependencies on specialized hardware like SCM limits customer choice.
+Adding dependencies on specialized hardware like storage class memory limits customer choice.

 Qumulo Core runs on a standard server hardware platform.
 Our certified platforms use only top quality, high-performance components, but they’re all standard and available from multiple vendors.
 You will not find exotic, special-purpose components in our hardware, and Qumulo Core—our software platform—does not require them for any of its features.

-In contrast, SCM is still a specialized component, offered by only a handful of vendors (and the number of vendors appears to be decreasing, as of late).
-This means using SCM can create hardware lock-in and commands a premium price in the marketplace.
+In contrast, storage class memory is still a specialized component, offered by only a handful of vendors (and the number of vendors appears to be decreasing, as of late).
+This means using storage class memory can create hardware lock-in and commands a premium price in the marketplace.

 By selecting the best quality components from commodity hardware, Qumulo is fully adopting the commodity curve.
 This means, as prices for NVMe and enterprise SSDs fall (as they reliably do), our hardware models offer more density, performance, and value to our customers.
 This is the commodity curve, and it’s a good place to be.